 By default, all products in SpiraPlan are completely self-contained.
 Artifacts in one product can only be linked or associated with artifacts in the same product.
 However, for some customers, they need a way to share artifacts between products.
 This administration screen lets the product admin specify which other products can access artifacts in the current product:

-Note: When you share artifacts from the current product to another product, the permissions in the other product will determine which users can see the items, so you need to make sure that is acceptable before enabling the sharing.
+When you share artifacts from the current product to another product, the permissions and membership in the other product determine who can see what items.
+You therefore need to think about the impact of this before enabling cross product associations.

 To share artifacts with another product, click on the 'Add' button in the toolbar:

 Select the name of the product you want to share with and choose which artifact(s) you want to share with this product:

 When you click the 'Add' button, SpiraPlan will add the new product association to the list.

 You can change the product association (for example to change which artifacts are shared) by clicking on the 'Edit' button to the right.
 This updates the association list.